On the Basis of Sex is more compelling as a history lesson than a film, but makes for a relevant dramatization of Ginsburg's experiences all the same.

 By the time the early '70s roll around, Ruth is a professor at Rutgers Law School who teaches about the law and gender, but has grown frustrated that she's unable to play a more active role in the struggle against legalized sexism.
 However, when Martin presents her with what (at a passing glance) appears to be an unremarkable case involving taxation, Ruth realizes that a victory here could set a precedent that would go against over a century of gender-based discrimination.
 Determined to see the case through, Ruth teams up with Martin and ACLU national legal director Mel Wulf (Justin Theroux) to bring about the change that she's already fought for years to achieve.

 On the Basis of Sex is similar to last year's Marshall, in the sense that both films highlight an early career-defining case that their respective real-life protagonists (and eventual Supreme Court Justices) worked on as lawyers.
-The former, which was written by relative newcomer Daniel Stiepleman, is the more conventional of the pair, in the sense that it plays out as a cut-and-dried courtroom melodrama that (unlike Marshall) avoids incorporating other movie genre elements in the mix.
+The former, which was written by Ginsburg's nephew Daniel Stiepleman, is the more conventional of the pair, in the sense that it plays out as a cut-and-dried courtroom melodrama that (unlike Marshall) avoids incorporating other movie genre elements in the mix.
 Still, the inspirational Hollywood biopic formula remains effective when the execution is up to scratch, and On the Basis of Sex succeeds more often than not in hitting the right notes in a predicable, yet satisfying fashion.
 Even the film's more contrived rousing moments are more likely to inspire people to cheer Ruth on, rather than roll their eyes.

 Jones is a big part of why On the Basis of Sex works in spite of its by the numbers narrative.
 The Oscar-nominee imbues the big screen RBG with a convincing sense of resilience (even in the face of gross male chauvinism), yet carves out room in her performance to explore Ruth's shortcomings and flaws as a person.
-Hammer and Theroux play equally three-dimensional characters here, as two men who are ultimately on Ruth's side, yet both support and challenge her in very different ways.
+Hammer and Theroux play equally three-dimensional characters here, as two men who are ultimately on Ruth's side, yet support and challenge her in very different ways.
 Waterston does a similarly nice job of making Mr. Grisworld feeling grounded, even though the Harvard Dean could've easily come off as being more of a caricature than an authentic portrayal.
-The same goes for Kathy Bates in her supporting role as Dorothy Kenyon, a feminist activist and lawyers whose blunt manner very much plays to the Oscar-winner's strengths as a performer.
+The same goes for Kathy Bates in her supporting role as Dorothy Kenyon, a feminist activist and lawyer whose blunt manner very much plays to the Oscar-winner's strengths as a performer.

 Behind the camera, director Mimi Leder does a good job of keeping the film's pace flowing along, even though On the Basis of Sex consists largely of scenes where characters are either spouting legal jargon or debating one another (both in and out of the courtroom).
 The movie is equally commendable from a technical perspective, thanks to the handsome shot compositions by Leder and DP Michael Grady (who also collaborated on HBO's The Leftovers), as well as the subtle yet attractive mid-20th century fashion styes and costumes designed by Isis Mussenden (Masters of Sex).
 Admittedly, like its script, On the Basis of Sex can be heavy-handed when it comes to its use of reaction shots and musical cues to indicate how the audience should feel about any specific moment.
 At the same time, Leder has a good handle on the film's melodrama overall and knows what tone to strike during any particular sequence.